mia-platform/documentation/docs/release-notes/platform_10-5-0_releasenotes.md

 ### Improvements

+#### PR update topics are now editable

+The PR update topic table inside each Projection page now allows topics to be updated.

 ### Deprecations

 Starting from this Console release the configuration of Fast Data projections from the Console _Advanced Section_ is considered deprecated.